 Maite Alonso trained in 1991 in Sivananda Yoga in India, in Shakti Yoga Dance in 2009 and in Kundalini Yoga in 2011 in the UK.
 Her major influences have been yoga, Buddhist meditation and chanting.
 She has been attending retreats (especially Zen and Insight Meditation) in spiritual centres in the UK, Europe, India, Thailand and California, since 1990.
 Read more on her website here.

 She loves creating, nurturing, healing and forming life-giving spaces in her work as a Shakti yoga dance teacher, and in her massage work in the Totnes area.

-Sharpham House: Creating Space - Mindfulness for women - 4 nights (with Kamini Gupta & Maite Alonso)
+Sharpham House: Creating Space- A mindfulness & Creative Enquiry Retreat for Women- 4 nights (Kamini Gupta and Maite Alonso)

 All rooms are single occupancy, giving you your own space in which to relax.

 There will be a maximum of 16 retreatants on this retreat.

 If you have a medical condition that requires you to have an en-suite room, please contact the Programme Administrator on the number below as these rooms are limited and are bookable on a first-come first-serve basis.